hire-lab/hire-lab/README.md

 * **Jobs Browser** - list with all job listings
 * **Job Details** - title, additional description, dropdown list of potential candidates for this job
 * **Candidates Browser** - list with all candidates
-* **Candidate Profile** - name, position, option to book an interview; each candidate can have only one booked interview at a time
+* **Candidate Profile** - name, position; each candidate can have only one booked interview at a time
 * **Interviews Browser** - list with all interviews
 * **Interview Details** - [Approve] and [Reject] buttons for candidates whose interview has passed;